shiraji/shiraji.github.io/source/_posts/2016-07-11-create_intellij_wizard.markdown

 override fun getModuleType() = StdModuleTypes.JAVA
 ```

+# How to get the user input in `ModuleWizardStep`

 If a user click "Next" button, `ModuleWizardStep#updateDataModel()` will be called.
-The wizard plugin developers should pass/save user input in the method.
+You should pass/save the user input in the method.

-In my case, it looks really bad design, but directly pass language to builder.
+In my case, it looks really bad design, but it directly passes the language to builder.

 https://github.com/shiraji/intellij-plugin-with-gradle-wizard/blob/1.0.1/src/main/kotlin/com/github/shiraji/ipgwizard/step/IPGWizardSupportLanguageStep.java#L43-L46